Returned from Duty

 Discharged being no longer physically fit for war service on 26 October 1917 due to VHD (Heart) According to the medical report.

-Originated 6 years previously and not a result or aggravated by military service.
+Originated 6 years previously and not as a result or aggravated by military service.

 49